marinels/marinels.github.io/presentations/git-intro/slides/merging-and-rebasing.md

 * Fast-forward merging is allowed when the path between your commit and the target is a straight line
 * Fast-forward merges simply relocate the branch pointer up the chain
-* Non fast-forward merging creates a new merge commit that joins two parent commits
+* Non fast-forward merging creates a new merge commit that joins two parent commits (convergence)
 * You can always force a new merge commit to be created
 * The merge commit protects both parents from being orphaned